The only true man's desire: our sin is not desire, but weak desire!

 What is the point today?

-The point is this; we have diverted our attention from our desires as our daily teachings ask us to do and ended up sinning even more.
-God does not punish us for longing for more, he punishes for longing for less.
-And the truth is none, nobody, on earth and heaven can satisfy our true longing but our God, the creator of our desires.
 That is why we have chased money, sex, power, education, influence and fame but have remained empty.
 We have trashed our true desires of our heart and lost the way to satisfaction.
 What did Jesus mean when he said that those who hold onto their life will lose it?
 How about those who keep riches on earth where insects destroy them?
 It was all about our weak desires.